-The Small Campus Enterprise Network firmware is designed to allow a collection of Mesh Potato (MP) devices to provide a data and telephony network for a small campus.
+The Small Campus Enterprise Network (SECN) firmware is designed to allow a collection of Mesh Potato (MP) and similar devices (eg various TP-Link devices) with firmware based on OpenWrt, to provide a data and telephony network for a small campus or enterprise.

-The intended use is typically for a small/medium size organisation which needs to set up a number of workpoints spread over a limited geographic area, with each workpoint being equipped with a telephone and a networked PC, and to do this wirelessly without using conventional LAN cabling.
+The intended use is typically for a small/medium size organisation which needs to set up a number of workpoints spread over a limited geographic area, with workpoints being equipped with a telephone and a networked PC, and to do this wirelessly without using conventional LAN cabling.